skunkwerks/zone2json/README.md

-An AMQP RPC server that converts DNS zone files to JSON.
+A BSD-licensed AMQP RPC server that converts DNS zone files to JSON.

+Tested on FreeBSD 12+ and Linux, using latest [zig] > 0.7.1 and < 0.8.0.

 `zone2json` receives standard RFC1035-style zonefiles and generates JSON format equivalents.
 This is available as either a standard command-line